RyadPasha/PHPFileUploader/README.md

 How to use
 ==========
-Let’s suppose the you downloaded it inside the folder ‘include’.
+Let’s suppose that you downloaded it inside the folder ‘include’.

 Simply include the function and call the `secureUpload()` function!